andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-The **Selecting Quotes** flow is intended as a back-end customer service integration to help you resolve delivery issues that require manual intervention.
+The **Quotes** flow is intended as a back-end customer service integration to help you resolve delivery issues that require manual intervention.
 In this flow, a consignment is created and then allocated to a carrier service based on a specific quote for that consignment.

+The **Quotes** flow is useful to your business for:

+* Customer contact centre use.
+* In store delivery booking.
+* ERP workflows (e.g. SAP, Oracle).

 There are five steps to the flow: